GLOBAL MARKETS-Dow hits record; U.S. yields, dollar at multi-year highs

 * Dollar index rallies to more than 13-year peak

-* Fed Nov meeting minutes show policymakers see need for rate hike soon

-* Oil prices little changed in volatile trade (Updates to close of European markets, FOMC minutes )
+* Oil prices slightly lower in volatile trade (Updates to open of U.S. trading; changes byline, dateline, pvs LONDON)

 By Sam Forgione